vmware-archive/old-weblogic-buildpack/README.md

  The Domain Administrators are expected to use the Service Bindings to manage/control the services that are exposed to the application as it moves through various stages (Dev, Test, PreProd, Prod).

 ## Configuration and Extension

 The buildpack supports configuration and extension through the use of Git repository forking.
 The easiest way to accomplish this is to use [GitHub's forking functionality][] to create a copy of this repository.
 Make the required configuration and extension changes in the copy of the repository.
 Then specify the URL of the new repository when pushing Cloud Foundry applications.
 If the modifications are generally applicable to the Cloud Foundry community, please submit a [pull request][] with the changes.

 To learn how to configure various properties of the buildpack, follow the "Configuration" links below.
 More information on extending the buildpack is available [here](docs/extending.md).

+## Limitations (as of April, 2014)

+* CF release version should be equal or greater than v158 to allow overriding the client_max_body_size for droplets (the default is 256MB which is too small for WebLogic droplets).

+* Only HTTP inbound traffic is allowed.
+No inbound RMI communication is allowed.
+There cannot be any peer-to-peer communication between WebLogic Server instances.

+* There is no support for multiple servers or clusters within the domain.
+An admin server would be running with the application(s) deployed to it.
+In-memory session replication/high-availability is not supported.

+* Only stateless applications are supported.
+  * The server will start with a brand new image (on an entirely different VM possibly) on restarts and hence it cannot rely on state of previous runs.
+  The file system is ephemeral and will be reset after a restart of the server instance.
+This means Transaction recovery is not supported after restarts.
+  This also includes no support for messaging using persistent file stores.
+  WebLogic LLR for saving transaction logs on database and JDBC JMS store options are both not possible as the identify of the server would be unique and different on each run.

+* Changes made via the WebLogic Admin Console will not persist across restarts for the same reasons mentioned previously, domain customizations should be made at staging time using the buildpack configuration options.

+* Server logs are transient and are not available across restarts on the container file system, however can have Cloud Foundry loggregator send logs to a [syslog drain endpoint like Splunk][].

+* The buildpack does not handle security aspects (Authentication or Authorization).
+It only uses the embedded ldap server for creating and using the single WebLogic Admin user.
+Its possible to extend apply security policies by tweaking the domain creation.

+* Only base WebLogic domains are currently supported.
+There is no support for other layered products like SOA Suite, Web Center or IDM in the buildpack.

 ## Contributing
 [Pull requests][] are welcome; see the [contributor guidelines][] for details.